 - People management: People management can be an opportunity for improvement.
 This competency was also highlighted in the 2017 UC employee engagement survey results.
 Through training, managers can build people management skills to coach, develop and provide better feedback.
 UCOP is participating in the UC Systemwide People Management Certificate program to help managers better understand their role, and to help build the skills and knowledge needed to manage people. - 2.
-Stewardship: This competency is a gauge of employee's understanding of managing all resources (i.e. people, financial, time, office supplies, etc.) for making business decisions.
-A lower score in year 2017-18 relative to scores across other competencies indicates the organization successfully meet expectations in this area, however this is an area UCOP would like to further improve and build best practice capabilities across the organization.
+Stewardship: This competency is a gauge of employee's understanding of how best to manage all resources (such as people, finances, time, office supplies, etc.) to make business decisions.

+A lower score in year 2017-18 relative to scores across other competencies indicates that, although the organization successfully meet expectations in this area, UCOP would benefit from further improvement across the organization.